sueszli/autograd.c/docs/design.md

 Context

 - This is a hobby autograd engine in C for learning and experimentation.
 This is a learning tool, not a hardened library.
 - The design prioritizes simplicity and code locality over flexibility.
-We make explicit tradeoffs: no in-place ops, no retain_graph, no non-leaf gradient retention, no views or aliasing, co-located forward/backward code, arena allocation for graph nodes and dependency counting instead of topological sort.
+We make explicit tradeoffs: no in-place ops, no `retain_graph`, no non-leaf gradient retention, no views or aliasing, co-located forward/backward code, arena allocation for graph nodes and dependency counting instead of topological sort.
 These constraints eliminate entire classes of bugs and keep the codebase small.

 Core Structures